dartmoordunbar/handbook/README.md

 `docker run --rm --label=jekyll --volume=" FILE PATH ":/srv/jekyll  -it -p 4000:4000 jekyll/jekyll jekyll serve`

 5.Using a browser, enter `localhost:4000` to see the website.
+6.If any changes are made, the server will have to be re-started.